The "PePP Squad"

 PEPP's Board of Directors

-PEPP’s founder and Executive Director is Richard K. Pruett, Esq., a former U.S. career Foreign Service officer who speaks three Oriental languages and has served as U.S. Deputy Chief of Mission to six Pacific Island countries.
-He last served the U.S. Department of State as Senior Advisor in the Office of Australia, New Zealand and Pacific Island Affairs, where he focused on Pacific regional institutional architecture, maritime security, and environmental issues.
-He also authored the Department’s definitive statement of U.S. Government policy toward Fiji.
-Pruett’s Pacific tours included high-profile efforts to combat human trafficking, strengthen regional law enforcement, and dramatically expand U.S. technical vocational education and training.
-In June 2009, Pruett reopened the USG investigation into the 1937 disappearance of aviatrix Amelia Earhart.
+PePP’s founder and Executive Director is Richard K. Pruett, Esq.
+Pruett is a former U.S. career Foreign Service officer who served as U.S. Deputy Chief of Mission to six Pacific Island countries, where he led high-profile efforts to combat human trafficking, strengthen regional law enforcement, dramatically expand technical vocational education and training and, in 2009, reopened the USG investigation into the 1937 disappearance of aviatrix Amelia Earhart.
+As Senior Advisor in the U.S. State Department's Office of Australia, New Zealand and Pacific Island Affairs, Pruett focused on issues related to Pacific regional institutional architecture, maritime security, and environmental issues, and also authored the definitive statement of USG policy toward Fiji.
 Pruett was one of the first two U.S. diplomats permanently assigned to the Socialist Republic of Vietnam.
 He was also part of the Department’s “A Team” that opened Embassy Baghdad in 2004, where he was credited with establishing the Mission’s first fully functioning administrative office.
-He has a Master of Strategic Studies degree from the U.S. Army War College, was Cornell University’s first exchange scholar with the People’s Republic of China, and holds bachelor degrees in History and Political Science from California State University - East Bay.
+Pruett has a Master of Strategic Studies degree from the U.S. Army War College, was Cornell University’s first exchange scholar with the People’s Republic of China, and holds bachelor degrees in History and Political Science from California State University - East Bay.

-PEPP's new Deputy Executive Director is Anthony J. Mix, NP.
-Descended from generations of indigenous Micronesian traditional healers, Mix uses his extensive knowledge of tropical ethnobotany, herbalism, kinesiology, and applied medical anthropology to treat, diagnose and prevent illnesses and maintain well-being.
-His naturopathic clinics in Manila, Philippines, use natural, non-pharmaceutical, and non-surgical healing methods to save or improve the lives of countless patients and is a fast-growing destination for off-island medical referrals from the Pacific Islands.
-Dr. Mix is a sought-after speaker at international conferences regarding medicinal plants.
-He can be just as lethal as he is nurturing.
-His Special Service Group International, contracted by the Governments of Australia, Japan, and the United States to protect their diplomatic missions in the Freely Associated States (FAS), was for many years the largest security firm in the region.
-As an Artilleryman and Forward Observer with the 1/487 Field Artillery and then as a Marine with the 113th Marine Expeditionary Unit-Special Operations Command, Mix earned a plethora of military specializations, ranging from demolitions to close quarter combat.
+PePP's Deputy Executive Director is Anthony J. Mix, NP.
+Descended from generations of indigenous Micronesian traditional healers, Mix uses his extensive knowledge of tropical ethnobotany, herbalism, kinesiology, and applied medical anthropology to prevent, diagnose, and treat illnesses and maintain well-being.
+His naturopathic clinic in Manila, Philippines, uses natural, non-pharmaceutical, and non-surgical healing methods to save or improve the lives of countless patients and is a popular destination for patients from the Pacific Islands.
+Mix is often invited to speak at international conferences regarding medicinal plants.
+Mix can be just as lethal as he is nurturing.
+His Special Service Group International was for many years the largest security firm in the Freely Associated States and contracted by the Governments of Australia, Japan, and the United States to protect their resident diplomatic missions.
+As an Artilleryman and Forward Observer with the 1/487 Field Artillery, and then as a Marine with the 113th Marine Expeditionary Unit-Special Operations Command, Mix earned a plethora of military specializations, ranging from demolitions to close quarter combat.
 He served honorably in Operation Desert Storm in Saudi Arabia and Iraq, and in Operation Restore Hope in Somalia.
 He schooled at the University of Hawaii, San Marcos College in San Diego, and the Richter School of Naturopathy in Manila.

 Dr. Marcelle Gallen has been Chief of the Division of Dental Services at Pohnpei State Hospital in Pohnpei, Federated States of Micronesia since early 2001.
 She has served as Acting Director of the Department of Health Services for the State of Pohnpei many times since early 2004.
 Gallen has served on the Board of Directors for the Department of Education for the Pohnpei State Government since 2005.
 Since 2006, Gallen has also served on the Pohnpei State Government’s Board of Directors for the Personnel Review Board of the Department of Treasury & Administration.
 She served on the Board of Directors for Pohnpei Family Head Start, Inc. from December 2001 to July 2004.
 Gallen was Assistant Coach of the Pohnpei State’s Women’s Volleyball Team at the 2010 Micro Olympic Games in the Republic of Palau.
 After graduating from the Fiji School of Medicine and the University of the South Pacific with a Bachelor of Dental Surgery Degree, Dr. Gallen performed her clinical training at numerous locations in the Republic of Fiji, the Federated States of Micronesia, and the Kingdom of Tonga.
 She received other training at the Summer Institute in Clinical Research Methods at the University of Washington, in Seattle, Washington, in the United States and at the Community College of Micronesia.

-PEPP Board Member Leo Tudela has been the Director of Asia-Pacific Relations for the United States Postal Service for 20 years.
-In this role, Tudela serves as U.S. Postal Service liaison to FAS presidents and governors and to U.S. embassies throughout the region.
-His areas of expertise include monitoring operations, providing technical assistance, ensuring contract compliance, and trouble-shooting issues related to the complex network of ships and flights transporting mail to the diverse and far-flung locales in his portfolio.
-Tudela’s Asia-Pacific oversight requires a deep and often arcane understanding of logistics, regulations and international diplomacy – not only with such international partners as China, Australia, Japan, South Korea, Singapore, Hong Kong and India, but especially with unique partners such as the Freely Associated States, the Commonwealth of the Northern Mariana Islands, and Guam.
-In his 44-year postal career, Tudela has held numerous leadership positions throughout the United States.
+PePP Board Member Leo Tudela was the Director of Asia-Pacific Relations for the United States Postal Service for 20 years.
+In this role, Tudela served as U.S. Postal Service liaison to FAS presidents and governors and to U.S. embassies throughout the region.
+His areas of expertise included monitoring operations, providing technical assistance, ensuring contract compliance, and trouble-shooting issues related to the complex network of ships and flights transporting mail to the diverse and far-flung locales in his portfolio.
+Tudela’s Asia-Pacific oversight required a deep and often arcane understanding of logistics, regulations and international diplomacy-–not only with such international partners as China, Australia, Japan, South Korea, Singapore, Hong Kong and India, but especially with unique partners such as the Freely Associated States, the Commonwealth of the Northern Mariana Islands, and Guam.
+In his 44-year postal career, Tudela held numerous leadership positions throughout the United States.
 As Vice President for the USPS Southeast Area encompassing the U.S. states of Alabama, Florida, Georgia, Mississippi and Tennessee, he was responsible for 97,000 employees and a $3.7 billion budget.
-As the District Manager for the Southern Florida District, he was instrumental in reestablishing local postal operations after the devastation wrought by Hurricane Andrew in 1992.
-With his long and distinguished record of service, this Chamorro-speaking island boy, born in Saipan and raised in Guam, was a natural choice for his current position.
-Mr. Tudela took his undergraduate and graduate training from California State University – East Bay, where he studied Sociology and Public Administration.
+As District Manager for the Southern Florida District, he was instrumental in reestablishing local postal operations after the devastation wrought by Hurricane Andrew in 1992.
+A Chamorro-speaking island boy, born in Saipan and raised in Guam, Tudela took his undergraduate and graduate training from California State University – East Bay, where he studied Sociology and Public Administration.

 Hot PePPers